 Ingram Street is known its for designer stores - a great mix of old and new, this attractive boulevard is packed full of luxury brands and has a decidedly international vibe about it.

 If you prefer boutique, independent or quirky stores to the traditional high-street brands, Glasgow's West End is the perfect place for you to shop.
-Surrounded by beautiful sandstone buildings and full of little gems of stores, this area, often described as 'hipster' or 'bohemian', is a world away from the modern malls and home to an eclectic mix of bespoke, vintage and designer stores and a lovely collection of cafes and eateries.
+Surrounded by beautiful sandstone buildings and full of little gems, this area (often described as 'hipster' or 'bohemian') is a world away from the large modern malls and houses an eclectic mix of bespoke, vintage and designer stores, as well as a lovely collection of cafes and eateries.

 The very reasonably-priced Glasgow Tower can be found at the science centre and is most cost-effective when tickets are purchased alongside entry to the centre.
-The tower cabin is accessed in a lift which takes 2.5 minutes, however a reasonable level of fitness is a must, as there are 523 steps back down to ground level, which must be negotiated in the event of an emergency.
-On a clear day, you will enjoy far-reaching views across Glasgow and the Clyde.
+The tower cabin is accessed in a lift which takes 2.5 minutes, however a reasonable level of fitness is a must, as there are 523 steps back down to ground level (which visitors must be capable of negotiating in the event of an emergency).
+On a clear day, you'll enjoy far-reaching views across Glasgow and the Clyde.
 Please note: This experience is unfortunately not suitable for guests with limited mobility.

-Scotland's centre for design and architecture, The Lighthouse, designed by Charles Rennie MackIntosh for his first public comission, also offers excellent views across the city from its large glass windows, which is a great complement to the myriad information about the architecture which makes up the Glasgow skyline.
-The famous and striking spiral staircase also offers a view and a half, at least for those with a head for heights who can stomach looking down!
+Scotland's centre for design and architecture, The Lighthouse, designed by Charles Rennie MackIntosh for his first public comission, also offers excellent views across the city from its large glass windows.
+Taking in this view is a great complement to the information about the architecture which makes up the Glasgow skyline.
+The famous and striking spiral staircase also offers a view and a half, at least for those with a head for heights who can tolerate looking down!

 Getting to and from Glasgow

-Glasgow has two major train stations - Glasgow Central and Glasgow Queen Street, with connections possible to local and long-distance trains the length and breadth of Scotland and the rest of the UK.
+Glasgow has two major train stations - Glasgow Central and Glasgow Queen Street, with connections to local and long-distance trains the length and breadth of Scotland, as well as the rest of the UK.
 Glasgow Central is on the West Coast Mainline, served by regular trains to and from London, the Midlands and the North West.

-As well as its comprehensive train and bus network, Glasgow has a subway running every 4 minutes at peak times, which is one of the easiest, quickest and cheapest ways to get around the city centre and West End.
+As well as its comprehensive train and bus network, Glasgow has a subway running every 4 minutes at peak times - this is one of the easiest, quickest and cheapest ways to get around the city centre and West End.
 There's a nice bit of history too - having opened in 1896, it's the third oldest underground metro system in the world (pipped to that particular post by London and Budapest).